 Challenge #3: Being lonely

 Don’t let the fear or the potential of being lonely prevent you from embarking on a new adventure.
 Don’t even make it impede your decision to become an expatriate in a foreign country.
-Feeling alone is one of the common challenges faced by expats when they first move abroad.
+Feeling alone is one of the common challenges faced by expatriates when they first move abroad.
 The key is to build strong relationships with the people around you.
 It will surely take some time, but it is essential to form some bonds with the people and the city.
 Besides, it’s your new home!

 Challenge #4: Finances & money management